ThomasThelen/sdtl-provone/README.md

 ## Mapping
 The creation of the RDF model and embedding of SDTL properties can be automated.
-This section is concerned with how that mapping happens.
+This section is concerned with the specifics of how that mapping should happen.

 ### Notation
-When generating the model, the naming convention ideally doesn't change.
+When generating the model, the naming convention ideally doesn't change between generations (ie not random identifiers) .
 The following section outlines a naming convention for identifiers and labels.

 #### Assigning Identifiers

 The naming convention for identifiers was taken from the `Patterned URIs` section in
 [Linked Data Patterns](https://patterns.dataincubator.org/book/).

+Because there are many different classes between prov, ProvONE, and SDTL it's impractical to create a mapping to plurized forms.

+The general form of the identifier is...

-`#plurized_type/current_type_count`. where `current_type_count` is the
+`#lowercase_type/current_type_count`. where `current_type_count` is the
-object's count.
+count of the particular object.

 Example:

-    If a document has three provone:Program objects, the RDF model should have three identifiers that resemble
+    If a document has three provone:Program objects and one provone:Port, the RDF model should have three identifiers that resemble
-    1. #programs/1
+    1. #program/1
-    2. #programs/2
+    2. #program/2
-    3. #programs/3
+    3. #program/3
+    4. #port/1

-Note that there aren't any nested URIs and they are referenced from the top level (not `#programs/1/ports/2`); instead, accessing the second port should be `#ports/2`.
+Note that there aren't any nested URIs and they are referenced from the top level (not `#program/1/port/1`); instead, accessing the second port should be `#port/1`.

-##### Major Plurized Classes
-This section lays out the what the plural version of the popular prov, ProvONE, and SDTL objects should be.
-If an object isn't listed here, use a sensible plurized name.

-Note that the plural versions are lower cased.
+##### Example Mappings

 ###### Prospective
-1. provone:Workflow -> workflows
+1. provone:Workflow -> workflow
-2. provone:Program -> programs
+2. provone:Program -> program
-3. provone: Port -> ports
+3. provone: Port -> port
-4. provone:Channel -> channels
+4. provone:Channel -> channel

 ###### Retrospective
 1. provone:Execution
-2. prov:Entity -> entities
+2. prov:Entity -> entity
 3. provone:Data -> data
-4. prov:Usage -> usages
+4. prov:Usage -> usage
-5. provone:Document -> documents
+5. provone:Document -> document
-6. provone:Visualization -> visualizations
+6. provone:Visualization -> visualization
-7. prov:Generation -> generations
+7. prov:Generation -> generation
-8. prov:Association -> associations
+8. prov:Association -> association
-9. provone:Collection -> collections
+9. provone:Collection -> collection

 ###### SDTL
+SDTL has many more classes than Prov & ProvONE; so follow the general case of lower-caps and counting the number of instances the class has.

-1. sdtl:variable -> variables
+1. allTextVariablesExpression -> alltextvariablesexpression
-2. sdtl:VariableSymbolExpression -> variablesymbolexpressions
+2. functionArgument -> functionargument
-3. sdtl:commands -> commands
+3. command -> command

 #### Labels
 Every object _should_ have an `rdfs:label`.
-This label should give some sort of description of the object.
+This label should give some sort of description of the object's identifier.
 This is used/read by someone querying the data model and is important for readability.

-Because the resources are programmatically generated, the labels will be generated from an algorithm.
-The challenge is encoding enough information in the label in an automated way such that it's easier to understand than the identifier.
+Because the RDF objects are programmatically generated, the labels will have to be generated algorithmically.
+This leaves the challenge of encoding enough information in the label in an automated way such that it's easier to understand and more user friendly than the identifier.

+The ProvONE ontology has an `rdfs:label` defined for each class however, it's not in the context of this application (doesn't provide anything new/of use).

+To provide context around this application (describing commands _and_ script level workflows), the following formats are given.

+##### Objects and Their Labels
+Note that these labels are _not_ unique across objects.

+The general form for a label is similar to the identifier,

+`#type current_type_count`

+The main difference is the replacement of `/` with a space.
+The requirement that the type names are lower-cased is relaxed.

+###### Examples

+**Workflow**

+`rdfs:label`: `Workflow current_type_count`

+**Program**:

+`rdfs:label`: `Program current_type_count`

+**fileName**

+`rdfs:label`: `fileName current_type_count`

+##### SDTL

+SDTL already has descriptions for major SDTL objects in the schema.
+These can be used to generate the label for each SDTL object.

     Example:
+    {
+        "@id": "#filename/1,
+        "@type": "sdtl:fileName",
+        "rdfs:label": "fileName 1",
+    }

+   Example:

 ```
 {
     "@id": "#workflows/1",
     "@type": "provone:Workflow",
-    "rdfs:label": "",
+    "rdfs:label": "Workflow 1",
     "provone:hasSubProgram": [
         { "@id": "#programs/1" },
         { "@id": "#programs/2" }